kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The purpose of this study is to evaluate the suspension performance of the suspension system from the factory.
-This provides a baseline assessment of the suspension system without modification.
+This provides a baseline assessment of the suspension system without aftermarket modification.
 Identifying the system's strengths and limitations can offer insights into the original design intent and its modification potential.
 This is crucial for achieving efficient performance outcomes from the vehicle development process.

 It is important to note that each vehicle presents a unique scenario, and as such, we recommend using this analysis as a reference for relative changes